inktrap/studyriffic/docs/USER.md

 ## Restrictions

+### Select

- - ``{"action":"select", "category":"filler", "argument":0.5},`` a select restriction that selects 50% of the tasks to be of the type "filler"
+ - ``{"action":"select", "category":"filler", "argument":0.5},`` a select restriction that selects 50% of the tasks to be of the category "filler"
- - ``{"action":"select", "category":"target", "argument":0.5},`` a select restriction that selects 50% of the tasks to be of the type "target"
+ - ``{"action":"select", "category":"target", "argument":0.5},`` a select restriction that selects 50% of the tasks to be of the category "target"

 **PLEASE NOTE:** all select restrictions have to sum up to exactly 1 (100%) also you can only select tasks by category (that is what categories are for).

+### Successor

  - ``{"action":"max_successors", "category":"filler", "argument":3},`` a sequence of three tasks of the category filler is allowed, more is forbidden
  - ``{"action":"max_successors", "category":"target", "argument":3},`` a sequence of three tasks of the category target is allowed, more is forbidden